Chapter 7: The Proclamation

 Eventually, the three she’d followed emerged, mounted their horses, and rode away, back toward Lorness.
 They were not the last.
 Another appeared, lowered his hood, and stared up at the moon, his face on show – Rosewud.

 More appeared.
-Subordinates by the way he ordered them about, carrying a roll of cloth on a pole.
+Subordinates by the way he ordered them about, they carried a roll of cloth on a pole.
 Others brought wood and started a fire in a shallow pit.
 The pole and cloth were cast into it.

 What are they burning?

-The wind changed, carrying the scent of burning animal flesh.
+The wind changed, carrying the fetid scent of burnt animal flesh.
 They added more wood, chanting foreign words in low mournful tones.